 If you have a disability and choose to disclose this when you apply, your application will be shortlisted according to the essential criteria of the role.
 Should you meet all the essential criteria, you will be invited to interview for the role.

-Choice Support offers all our staff and volunteers opportunities to embrace our values and bring these to life when working with us.
+Choice Support offers all our staff and volunteers opportunities to embrace our values and purpose, and bring these to life when working with us.
+Our purpose is to create opportunities for people to be happy.
 Our values underpin what we do and help us to be the best we can be.
 They provide us with strong foundations and are reflected in our policies and procedures and comprehensive training to better support people.
 Our values are:

 We care about people and stand up for what is right.